jimmay5469/dotfiles/install/manual.md

   - Position on screen: right
   - Automatically hide and show the Dock
   - Make it small
-  - Remove everythign from it except Finder and Settings
+  - Remove everything from it except Finder and Settings
 - Mission Control
-  - Disable spaces rearangement in settings mission control
+  - Disable spaces rearrangement in settings mission control
 - Internet accounts
   - Log into all
   - Sync contacts and calendars